Mc17fl/3p94-video-player/README.md

 - dark theme
 - ability to quickly add assests and video/audio sources
 - ability to easily move sources within the timeline

+Other information about the interface and features can be seen in README.pdf